vincentbernat/rfc5077/README.md

 Only OpenSSL client is complete enough.
 GNU TLS does not allow easy display of session contents and NSS does not allow to check if a session was resumed.

+Additionally, `rfc5077-client` proposes some more advanced tests against a server or a pool of servers.
+It will try to reuse sessions with and without tickets and will query several time each IP of a pool of servers.
+Use this if you want to check support of SSL session resume of a server or a pool of servers.

+It is possible that those clients may fail if you don't have a working IPv6 connectivity.
+Get an IPv6 connectivity. ;-)